mikeraab/docker001/Participant-Guide.md

 > *Note - containers can be stopped and removed by using their name **(if there are no dependent image layers)**, their long id or their short id*

-Now run the container with a more descriptive name, such as "helloworld_app"
+Now run the container with a more descriptive name, such as "helloworld_app":

 ```
 $ docker run -d --name helloworld_app -p 80:80/tcp "karthequian/helloworld:latest"
 ```

-List all running containers again
+List all running containers again:

 ```
 $ docker ps